Work That Plan!

 Graph paper is your friend.
 Draw out your property on a piece of graph paper – whether you have a farm or a city lot – and sketch all permanent buildings such as the house, barns, shed, fences etc. Include large trees, woods, and water areas.

 Include neighbor’s houses or large trees, especially if they affect your sunlight.
 Look at the direction of the sun – what areas receive eight hours of sun a day?
 What areas receive four hours?
-A surprising number of vegetables will grow in a sun/shade mix.
+A surprising number of vegetables such as greens will grow in a sun/shade mix.

 You may have an open sunny area where you plan to have everything planted.
 Consider the wind.
 Does it bring cold air from the north in spring or hot dry air from the south in mid-summer that will affect your plants?